How to Become a Fire Investigator – In 5 Steps

 A GED can be acquired when you take an exam at a community college or local adult education center.

-Then, the minimum education that you need to become a Fire Investigator comes from the experience taught while working as a firefighter.
+Then, the minimum education that you need to become a Fire Investigator comes from the experience gained while working as a firefighter.

 You can become a firefighter when you turn eighteen, where you will learn on-the-job training through helping people with medical issues, accidents, fire emergencies, and much more.